Child Development Center

-Ordering Textbooks: The Torero Store sends textbook requisition forms to professors and/or the department prior to the ordering deadline.
+Ordering Textbooks: The Torero Store sends emails with the textbook requisition forms to professors and/or the department prior to the ordering deadline.
 Deadlines for book orders are: April 15 for the Fall Semester; October 15 for the Spring Semester; and March 15 for the Summer Sessions.

 Course Packs: In accordance with federal law, copyright permission must be obtained for copyrighted citation(s) included in course packs.
 The process involves a lot of legwork.
 Permissions are held either by publishers or individual authors, and royalties generally must be paid to the rights holder.
 It is essential that course packs are requested at the same time that textbook orders are requested.
 This leaves enough time to handle any copyright-related obstacles that arise and helps to have course packs ready for students.

 Book Buyback: The Torero Store tries to reduce the cost of textbooks for students.
 Used books are acquired through a buyback program, with the main buy at the end of each semester.
 At these times, students can sell back textbooks for up to 50% of their original price, if they are to be used the following semester.

 USD Campus next to Manchester Village Residence Halls

 The Manchester Family Child Development Center offers children a safe environment in which to grow, learn and collaborate in small classes of 12-15 multi-aged children.
 The center is a year-round school located on the USD campus that accepts children between the ages of two and a half and five.
 Both full- and half-time enrollment options are available.
 The center is affiliated with USD's School of Leadership and Education Sciences and serves as a practicum and research site for members of the USD community.